 Deriving FP from Itô’s Lemma

 The strategy is the test function method.
-We want a PDE for \(p_t\), but Itô’s lemma describes a single particle, not a density.
+We want a PDE for \(p_t\), but Itô’s lemma describes one particle, not a density.
 The trick is to use a smooth “probe” function \(\varphi(\mathbf{x})\) and track the weighted average \(\int \varphi\,p_t\,d\mathbf{x}\).
-If we know how this average changes over time for every choice of \(\varphi\), we know how \(p_t\) itself changes — just as knowing all moments of a distribution determines the distribution.
-Concretely: Itô’s lemma gives us \(d\varphi(\mathbf{x}(t))\) in terms of derivatives of \(\varphi\); taking expectations converts this to \(\frac{d}{dt}\int \varphi\,p_t\,d\mathbf{x}\); integration by parts moves the derivatives from \(\varphi\) onto \(p_t\); and since the result holds for all \(\varphi\), the integrands must match — giving the PDE.
+If we know how this average changes for every choice of \(\varphi\), we know how \(p_t\) itself changes, much as sufficiently many moments determine a distribution.
+Concretely, Itô’s lemma gives \(d\varphi(\mathbf{x}(t))\) in terms of derivatives of \(\varphi\); taking expectations converts this to \(\frac{d}{dt}\int \varphi\,p_t\,d\mathbf{x}\); integration by parts moves derivatives from \(\varphi\) onto \(p_t\); and because the result holds for all \(\varphi\), the integrands must match.

 Step 1: Apply Itô’s lemma.
 Since \(\varphi\) does not depend on \(t\), the \(\partial\varphi/\partial t\) term vanishes: